 The government allowed this village to stay put in spite of commercial development all around it.
 Once you’re inside, it feels totally cut off from the rest of the city, much like when one is in a hutong.
 The village has three narrow streets, each barely enough for two cars to squeeze through side by side, and they all have to accommodate pedestrians as well.
 The restaurant is at the end of one of these winding roads, which brings you past through all the local establishments, until excellent tofu improbably awaits.

 The quality of the meal combined with the difficulty of accessing it has much been on my mind, and it’s the main prompt for writing this post.
 To this day I’ve no idea what the place is called.
 You won’t find its website.
 It’s not in the tour guides.
-And the locals who go won’t be writing it for you on Yelp.
+And the locals who go won’t be writing about it for you on Yelp.

 And to a large extent, this was not an exceptional experience in terms of culinary revelation.
 In fact, many of the best places I’ve eaten at were like this to some extent.
 I found my favorite meals in mundane neighborhoods, areas very residential or difficult to get to from the city center.
 I was able to find these places only because my relatives, all of whom were born in Kunming, knew about them and took me.
 If I were not with locals, I doubt I’d have any idea these places existed.